asalomon-cpsc/recalls-query-pwa/docs/README.md

     <img src="./assets/Android/Android_Step1.jpg" alt="Android" >

-4. Look for the CPSCRecalls Icon on your device’s home screen then click on it.
+4. Look for the *CPSCRecalls* Icon on your device’s home screen then click on it.

     <img src="./assets/Android/Android_Step2.jpg" alt="Android2" >

-5. The app opens initially opens with the latest 15 recalls displayed.
+5. The app opens initially with the latest 15 recalls displayed.

 ## Home Page